 Try to make it a habit of cleaning the tools as well.
 Not just that, you will also need to keep them in proper place before you leave.
 Keep all the works aligned while trashing all the wastes regularly.

 If you plane horizontally and saw vertically, the effort will get much easier giving you a fine finishing.
 However, you will still need to focus and think before doing every step.
 If you saw up till the end, the wood might break off.
 To avoid this, you can hold and support the material so it does not break off.

 Tip 8: Avoid uneven cuts

 Try to correct the cut even if you are working with the wood for the first time.
 It is very vital to get a straight cut.
-Because, furniture with uneven surface will not only look odd and unpleasing but also can hurt you afterwards for the sharp pointed edges.
+Because, furniture with uneven surface will not only look odd and unpleasing but also can hurt you afterward for the sharp pointed edges.
 You can use a ruler if you want to cut it very straight without making a mistake.
 Because, when you are done cutting it once, you cannot undo it if you make an error.

 After you are done with gluing the joints, use tape on it so that it can take up the overspread glues and make the joints stronger.
 After that, have the surface polished as well so that you can make the surface smoother while giving it a bold appearance.
 Not just that, polishing the surface will also hide the scratches.

 Besides you engage yourself on regular woodworking projects, you should also try new things to explore your own creativity.
 For the first few projects, you can stick to the plan, but if you think you are getting the hang of such jobs, then you can experiment with different ideas to work on it based on the few projects you accomplished.
 This way, your notions on handling woodworking and building projects will get enriched that will further help you be a pro real quick.